 Acceptable evidence to apply for a waiver

-- a doctor's certificate dated and specifically stating the effect illness or injury had on your ability to complete your application or Course Approval by the required date;
+- A doctor's certificate dated and specifically stating the effect illness or injury had on your ability to complete your paper selection or submit the course enrolment declaration by the required date;

-- details of family circumstances which have affected your ability to complete your application or Course Approval by the required date;
+- Details of family circumstances which have affected your ability to complete your paper selection or submit the course enrolment declaration by the required date;

-- certification by a Head of Department or Programme Director of circumstances which have made it impossible for you to obtain Course Approval by the required date.
+- Certification by a Head of Department or Programme Director of circumstances which have made it impossible for you to complete your paper selection or submit the course enrolment declaration by the required date.

 Applications for a waiver are considered on a case-by-case basis and not all applications are approved.